Mohammadpur, Dhaka

 Norfolk Island Pine Multiple Trunks

 These trees can grow up to 80 feet tall and they have a lifespan of about 50 years.
-If you’re considering adding a Norfolk Island pine to your home, there are a few things you should know.
+If you’re considering adding a Norfolk Island pine to your home, you should know a few things.
 First, these trees need lots of light.

 They won’t do well in shady areas or indoors.
 Secondly, they like warm weather and humid conditions – so if you live in a colder climate, you may need to provide extra care for your tree.
 Lastly, Norfolk Island pines can be prone to wind damage – so it’s important to plant them in an area where they won’t be exposed to strong winds.

 If you provide the proper care for your Norfolk Island pine, it will thrive and provide you with years of enjoyment.
-These unique trees make a beautiful addition to any home and they’re sure to be a conversation starter!
+These unique trees make a beautiful addition to any home and will surely be a conversation starter!

 Norfolk Pine Problems